What Is Dissolution Of Marriage In Singapore? A Complete Guide

 Separation is another common ground for divorce in Singapore.
 It involves a period of continuous separation between spouses before filing a divorce petition.
 The required separation period depends on whether both parties consent to the divorce.

-If both spouses agree, a separation of 3 years is necessary.
-If one spouse does not consent, a longer separation period of 4 years is required before the marriage can be legally dissolved.
+If both spouses agree, a 3-year separation is required.
+If one spouse does not consent, a 4-year separation is required before the marriage can be legally dissolved.

 Interestingly, divorcing couples can still be considered separated even if they live under the same roof, provided certain conditions are met.
-For instance, the spouses must lead separate lives, such as not sharing a bedroom, not engaging in marital relations, and maintaining independent finances.
+For instance, spouses must lead separate lives, such as not sharing a bedroom, refraining from marital relations, and maintaining separate finances.

-These conditions help establish that the marriage has effectively ended, even if the spouses continue to reside in the same household due to practical reasons like financial constraints or child custody arrangements.
+These conditions help establish that the marriage has effectively ended, even if the spouses continue to reside in the same household for practical reasons, such as financial constraints or child custody arrangements.

-Separation as a ground for divorce has specific legal implications, especially in the Court’s decisions on ancillary matters like child support, spousal support, and asset division.
+Separation as a ground for divorce carries specific legal implications, particularly in the Court’s decisions on ancillary matters such as child support, spousal support, and asset division.

-The length and nature of the separation period can influence the Court’s judgment, particularly in uncontested divorces where the spouses agree on all the issues.
+The length and nature of the separation period can influence the Court’s judgment, particularly in uncontested divorces in which the spouses agree on all issues.

 Documents To Prepare Before Filing A Divorce In Singapore